the blessing

 The person paying reads the whole of it as toll.
 The profession reads the whole of it as accountability.

-Notice, though, what the braid quietly takes for granted.
-It assumes the machine has done the work as well as the person signing, so that the only things left to pay for are responsibility, the occasional save, and rent.
-That holds where the work is mostly a matter of getting it right — is the shadow a tumor or not.
+The radiograph is the easier case because the work is mostly a matter of getting it right — is the shadow a tumor or not.
 A great deal of work is not like that.
-Ask what you are paying for when you send a design, a paragraph, a room, a menu past someone for approval, and the answer is seldom correctness; the machine can turn out a competent version of any of them.
-What you are really asking is whether the thing is any good — whether it has taste — and taste is not error-checking.
+Send a design, a paragraph, a room, or a menu past someone for approval and the answer is seldom correctness.
+What you are asking is whether the thing is any good, and taste is not error-checking.
 It is judgment along dimensions that have no right answer, only better and worse, and a better and worse that belong to some particular sensibility rather than to the world.

 Taste is not error-checking.